Skip to main content

 • Revenue recognition compliance and tracking

-Your quote-to-cash (Q2C) process is the plumbing that connects deal commitment to cash in the bank.
-When the plumbing leaks, you do not see a flood — you see slow drips: delayed invoices, aging receivables, disputed amounts, and cash flow that never quite matches the bookings number.
+Your quote-to-cash (Q2C) process is the plumbing that connects a deal commitment to cash in the bank.
+When the plumbing leaks, the symptoms are subtle: delayed invoices, aging receivables, disputed amounts, revenue recognized in the wrong period, and cash flow that never quite matches the bookings number.

 This audit walks through every stage of the Q2C lifecycle.
-For each stage, assess whether the process element is in place, partially in place, or missing.
+For each item, assess whether it is in place, partially in place, or missing.
 Any item marked "missing" is a leak.
 Any section with three or more items marked "partial" or "missing" is a stage that needs redesign, not patching.

-• Qualification criteria are documented and used consistently to determine which leads become opportunities.
+• Qualification criteria are documented, agreed upon by marketing and sales, and applied consistently to determine which leads become opportunities.

-• Leads that do not qualify are dispositioned with a reason — not left in limbo.
+• Leads that do not qualify are dispositioned with a structured reason (not just ignored), keeping the pipeline clean and providing marketing with feedback.

-• The handoff from marketing to sales is triggered by a defined event, not an informal request.
+• The handoff from marketing to sales is triggered by a defined event (score threshold, form submission, behavioral trigger), not an informal Slack message.

 • Every opportunity has documented buyer needs, decision criteria, and success metrics before advancing past discovery.